 Often found in the garage or at the parts store.
 They know every aspect of the motorcycle and will do all they can to get every inch of horsepower out of their iron steed.
 They love to learn how things work and are willing to take their motorcycle apart and tweak even the finest of details to make it run without a flaw.
 They never feel they need a certificate to say the are a mechanic, they just get to work.
 You may have to wait until the weekends to see them because the spend all their other time working on their motorcycles.

 These riders love to ride older motorcycles with a more simple design.
 Cafe Racer style with low handle bars and sporty wheels, normally a Triump brand.
 These guys love to just ride and fly down the roads.
 They like the in-between look of a cruiser and a sportbike but want a lighter feel with very limited components.
 The more simple the motorcycle the happier they are.
 They typically can be compared to a greaser that could be found in the old TV show “Happy Days”.

 These riders only ride to get from home to work or wherever they need to be quickly and efficiently.
 They are the ones that ride upright motorcycles made for good posture and can be very economical.
 They all ride with quiet mufflers because they don’t have a sense of hatred and they are very safe and cautious about their riding.
 They will always be respectful and just want to keep a smile on their face.

 Let us know what type of rider you are and if you enjoyed this simple read.
 Whatever and wherever you decide to ride be sure to stay safe and ride smart.

-If you or a loved one are ever in a motorcycle accident contact The Reinecke Law Firm at (800)275-8326 for a free case evaluation.
-The Reinecke Law Firm has helped thousands of motorcyclists recover from their accidents for the past 30 years and we know exactly how to help you.
-Do not hesitate to call today.
+If you are ever in a motorcycle accident contact The Reinecke Law Firm at (800) 275-8326 for a free consultation.
+You may be eligible for compensation of your injuries and damaged properties.
+The Reinecke Law Firm has helped thousands of motorcyclists with their accidents and knows how to help you with yours!
+Call us today!